sergiophyceae/sergiophyceae.github.io/_pages/opportunities.md

 4. **PhD Student**.
 Project: "**The physiology and metabolism of common and rare photosymbiotic associations.**"

 To apply, please send a **CV** and **1-2-page cover letter** to samunozg{at}purdue[dot]edu

+--

+Whether you are an undergraduate student, graduate student, or postdoctoral researcher, there are many opporunities to fund your research, training, and career.
+Take advantage of them!
+I am happy to work with you on putting together applications for these funding opportunities.

 ## Postdoctoral Fellowships
   - [Simons Postdoctoral Fellowships in Marine Microbial Ecology](https://www.simonsfoundation.org/grant/simons-postdoctoral-fellowships-in-marine-microbial-ecology/)